-3.4.4 Commercial, Institutional, and Residential Fuel Combustion (1A4a, 1A4b)
+3.4.4 Commercial, Institutional and Residential Fuel Combustion (1A4a, 1A4b)

 Since Iceland relies largely on its renewable energy sources, fuel use for residential, commercial, and institutional heating is low.
 Residential heating with electricity is subsidized and occurs in areas far from public heat plants.
-Two incineration plants use waste to produce heat.
-One of them uses the heat for heating a swimming pool and a school building (Skaftárhreppur), and the other one uses the heat for heating a swimming pool (Svínafell).
-That plant was closed down in 2010.
-Commercial/institutional fuel combustion includes the heating of swimming pools with gas oil, but only a few swimming pools in the country are heated with oil.
-Two swimming pools and a school building are heated with heat from waste incineration plants.
-The resulting emissions are reported here.
+Two waste incineration plants used waste to produce heat.
+One of them used the heat for heating a swimming pool and a school building (Skaftárhreppur, closed down in December 2012), and the other one used the heat for heating a swimming pool (Svínafell, closed down in 2010).
+Commercial/Institutional fuel combustion also includes the heating of swimming pools with gas oil, but only a few swimming pools in the country are heated with oil.

 Activity data for fuel use is provided by the NEA, which collects data on fuel sales by sector.
-EA adjusts the data provided by the NEA as further explained in Annex I. Activity data for waste incineration are collected by EA directly.
+EA adjusts the data provided by the NEA as further explained in Annex I. Activity data for waste incineration are collected by the EA directly.
 Activity data for fuel combustion and waste incineration in the Commercial/Institutional sector are given in Table 3.14.